-In addition to other requirements, improvements installed by the applicant either as a requirement of these or other regulations, or at the applicant's option, shall conform to the requirements of this title and be designed to City specifications and standards as set out in the City's facility master plan and Public Works Stormwater and Grading Design Standards.
+In addition to other requirements, improvements installed by the applicant either as a requirement of these or other regulations, or at the applicant's option, shall conform to the requirements of this title and be designed to city specifications and standards as set out in the city's facility master plan and public works stormwater and grading design standards.
 The improvements shall be installed in accordance with the following procedure:

-- A. Improvement work shall not commence until construction plans have been reviewed and approved by the City Engineer and to the extent that improvements are located in County or State right-of-way, they shall be approved by the responsible authority.
+- A. Improvement work shall not commence until construction plans have been reviewed and approved by the city engineer and to the extent that improvements are located in county or state right-of-way, they shall be approved by the responsible authority.
 To the extent necessary for evaluation of the proposal, the plans may be required before approval of the preliminary plat of a subdivision or partition.
-Expenses incurred thereby shall be borne by the applicant and paid for prior to final plan review. - B. Improvements shall be constructed under the inspection and approval of the City Engineer.
+Expenses incurred thereby shall be borne by the applicant and paid for prior to final plan review. - B. Improvements shall be constructed under the inspection and approval of the city engineer.
 Expenses incurred thereby shall be borne by the applicant and paid prior to final approval.
-Where required by the City Engineer or other City decision-maker, the applicant's project engineer also shall inspect construction. - C. Erosion control or resource protection facilities or measures are required to be installed in accordance with the requirements of OCMC 17.47, 17.49 and the Public Works Erosion and Sediment Control Standards. - D. Underground utilities, waterlines, sanitary sewers and storm drains installed in streets shall be constructed prior to the surfacing of the streets.
-Stubs for service connections for underground utilities, such as, storm, water and sanitary sewer shall be placed beyond the ten-foot wide franchise utility easement within private property. - E. As-built construction plans and digital copies of as-built drawings shall be filed with the City Engineer upon completion of the improvements. - F. The City Engineer may regulate the hours of construction and access routes for construction equipment to minimize impacts on adjoining residences or neighborhoods.
+Where required by the city engineer or other city decision-maker, the applicant's project engineer also shall inspect construction. - C. Erosion control or resource protection facilities or measures are required to be installed in accordance with the requirements of OCMC 17.47, 17.49 and the public works erosion and sediment control standards. - D. Underground utilities, waterlines, sanitary sewers and storm drains installed in streets shall be constructed prior to the surfacing of the streets.
+Stubs for service connections for underground utilities, such as, storm, water and sanitary sewer shall be placed beyond the ten-foot wide public utility easement within private property as defined in OCMC 16.12.85.A.2. - E. As-built construction plans and digital copies of as-built drawings shall be filed with the city engineer upon completion of the improvements. - F. The city engineer may regulate the hours of construction and access routes for construction equipment to minimize impacts on adjoining residences or neighborhoods.

-16.12.095 - Minimum improvements-Public facilities and services.
+16.12.095 Same-Public facilities and services.

-The following minimum improvements shall be required of all applicants for a development, unless the decision-maker determines that any such improvement is not proportional to the impact imposed on the City's public systems and facilities:
+The following minimum improvements shall be required of all applicants for a development, unless the decision-maker determines that any such improvement is not proportional to the impact imposed on the city's public systems and facilities: